CSCfi/csc-user-guide/docs/cloud/pouta/ephemeral-storage.md

 Look for a line containing `/dev/vdb` or `LABEL=EPHEMERAL`, and comment it out (adding `#` at the beginning of the line).

-Now you can continue to format and mount it:
+Now you can continue to format and mount it.
+We are using ext4 in the example below:

     sudo mkfs.ext4 /dev/vdb
     sudo mkdir /mnt/myephdisk